doctrine/orm/docs/en/tutorials/getting-started.rst

     Setters are unrelated to Doctrine itself, because the ORM does not use them to change the values of the fields.
-It instead relies on the Reflection API and do not run neither the constructor nor other methods.
+It instead relies on the Reflection API and does not run either the constructor or other methods.

 This method is mostly used when you want to focus on behavior-less